scfrank/de_charlm/README.md

 ```

 Lowercasing the data is default.
 If the model is estimated on
-non-lowercased data, you probably want to use the `notlower` flag.
+non-lowercased data, you probably want to use the `notlower` flag or set
+`lowercase=False` when initialising the LMQuerier.

 The model can be an arpa-formatted LM from SRILM or one that's been binarised using kenlm (see below).